maismin/work-orders-backend/README.md

 ```bash
 $ npm run test -- --coverage
 ```
-From the `root` directory, navigate to `/coverage/lcov-report/index.html` for the HTML report
+From the `project root` directory, navigate to `/coverage/lcov-report/index.html` for the HTML report

 ## API